Coming to our office?

 We do not allow walk-in visits at any of our practice sites, including our Lab locations.
 Please call your physician’s office for an in-office or telehealth appointment to ensure you receive care in the most appropriate way and location.
 If you have an office visit that requires blood work, vaccines, x-rays, or other care, we will do our best to schedule them all on the same day as that appointment, so you’ll make a single trip to our offices.

-All patients and visitors entering our offices must cover their nose and mouth.
+All patients and visitors entering our offices must cover their nose and mouth, whether you’re fully vaccinated or not.

 You can use a homemade cloth mask, your own surgical mask, or a scarf.
 Your mouth and nose must be covered for the entire visit.
 This applies to all visitors over the age of 2.